 On a hot summer's day, you don't want to eat hot soup, and this vitamin packed soup fills you and cools you at the same time.
 Cold Borscht Soup (Свекольник) is like Italian Gazpacho soup, the most commonly recognized cold soup outside of Europe.

 Svekolnik in Moscow

 My favorite memory of eating this Svekolnik Cold Beet Soup was at Mu-Mu Cafe (МУ-МУ) on Arbat Street in Moscow.
 Mu-Mu is a cafe/diner chain across Moscow with great food and great prices, plus you get a cow Caramel candy when you pay.
-Those caramels remind me of my childhood, eating these delicious caramels, and the soup of course!
+Those caramels remind me of my childhood, we always ate cow candies.
 If you're ever in Moscow, you're sure to see this cow cafe everywhere!
-As tasty as it was, of course, my mom's Cold Beet Soup (Svekolnik) recipe tasted better!
 With this recipe you won't need to travel to Moscow, save your money and make it at home instead!

 How to make Cold Borscht

 It's important to make the base of the soup right, the beet soup base.
 It's just the water from cooking the beets and potatoes.
 A vegan broth that you don't discard from the cooking process.
 It sounds a bit fancier if I call if a vegan broth vs purple water.
 The benefit is you get to keep all the vitamins and goodness from the beets, which are incredibly healthy!

 - Peel and julienne the beets and potatoes.
 Boil in 6 cups of water, garlic and vinegar for about 20 minutes.

 - Mix in chopped beet leaves, sugar and salt.
 Place soup into fridge to cool

 - Make hard boiled eggs.
 Peel and cut in half.
 Set aside to use as garnish